-Since 1998, Amara Home Care has been blessed to provide in-home care to our outstanding senior community in Greater Chattanooga.
 With over two decades of experience, we have crafted expertise in providing 24-hour care to those in need of around-the-clock services.
 Considered one of the most complex and challenging of all senior services, 24-hour care involves caregivers working day and night to meet the patient’s needs.
-Our area of coverage includes the Greater Chattanooga Area (Hixson, Ooltewah, East Ridge, Soddy Daisy, Cleveland, etc) and also North Georgia (Fort Oglethorpe, Ringgold, etc.)
+Our area of coverage includes the Greater Chattanooga Area (Hixson, Ooltewah, East Ridge, Soddy Daisy, Cleveland, etc) and also North Georgia (Fort Oglethorpe, Ringgold, etc.) We specialize in both personal care and companion care.

 We offer one hour to twenty-four-hour care.
 Below is Amara’s policies, as refined after two decades of experience.